Where in our solar system can a person reasonably walk with a space suit?

 Certainly not the Sun, nor any of the big gas planets Jupiter, Saturn, Uranus, or Neptune.
 Walking, as we know it, relates to a solid surface; in these places, it’s not clear there’s any surface to walk on at all (other practical concerns aside.)

 The strength of the gravitational field of the body also plays a role: too weak a gravitational field rules out walking, in the sense of taking strides.
 We know what walking was like on the Moon.
 It was funny-looking, but definitely walking.
 But our Moon, with only 1/6 Earth’s surface gravity, has the strongest surface gravity among the other moons of the Solar System.
-(Our Moon is composed mostly of rock, while all the other moons are primarily ices, and therefore much less dense.)
+(Our Moon consists mostly of rock, while all the other moons are primarily ices, and therefore much less dense.)
 With a weaker gravity, walking would be even stranger, and slower, but at some point, nothing like steps could happen.
 Where to draw the line?
-What is meant by “walking”?
+What does “walking” mean?
 With 1/10 of our Moon’s gravity, is it walking?

 The surface gravity of a body depends on both its mass and on its radius: it is proportional to the mass divided by the square of the radius.
 Thus, a smaller body of denser material may have a higher surface gravity than one of lighter material.